 Step 4: Plan Your Microcycles

 Microcycles are the shortest training units, usually lasting 1-2 weeks.
-They represent your day-to-day training schedule and include specific workouts, rest days, and recovery activities.
-When planning your microcycles, consider:
+They make up your day-to-day training schedule and include specific workouts, rest days, and recovery activities.
+When planning your microcycles, weigh:

 - Training frequency